-- repeated conduct that shows incompetence, or a lack of adequate knowledge, skill, judgment, integrity, diligence or care in performing building certifying functions - repeated conduct that is contrary to a function under the Building Act 1975 or another Act regulating building certifiers (including private certifiers for building work), including, for example, disregarding relevant and appropriate matters, acting outside the scope of the building certifier's powers, acting beyond the scope of the building certifier's competence or building certifier licence and contravening the code of conduct - repeated conduct that is of a lesser standard than the standard that might reasonably be expected of the building certifier by the public or the building certifier's professional peers.
+- repeated conduct that shows incompetence, or a lack of adequate knowledge, skill, judgment, integrity, diligence or care in performing building certifying functions - repeated conduct that is contrary to a function under the Building Act 1975 or another Act regulating building certifiers (including private certifiers for building work), including, for example, disregarding relevant and appropriate matters, acting outside the scope of the building certifier's powers, acting beyond the scope of the building certifier's competence and contravening the code of conduct repeated conduct that is of a lesser standard than the standard that might reasonably be expected of the building certifier by the public or the building certifier's professional peers.

-A person may make a complaint to the QBCC if the person believes a building certifier has engaged in unsatisfactory conduct or professional misconduct.
-The QBCC must investigate the complaint and take appropriate action based on the outcomes of the investigation.
+A person may make a complaint to Building Services Authority (BSA) if the person believes the building certifier has engaged in unsatisfactory conduct or professional misconduct.
+Building Services Authority must investigate the complaint and must audit the work of a building certifier.

-After investigating a complaint about a building certifier, the QBCC must decide whether or not the building certifier has engaged in unsatisfactory conduct or professional misconduct.
+After investigating a building certifier, BSA must decide whether the building certifier has engaged in unsatisfactory conduct or professional misconduct.

-If the QBCC decides the building certifier has engaged in unsatisfactory conduct, the QBCC must decide what further action to take against the building certifier.
+If BSA decides the building certifier has engaged in unsatisfactory conduct, BSA must take disciplinary action against the building certifier.

-If the QBCC decides the building certifier has engaged in professional misconduct, the QBCC must apply to QCAT to start a disciplinary proceeding against the building certifier.
+If BSA decides the building certifier has engaged in professional misconduct, BSA must apply to the commercial and consumer Tribunal to start a disciplinary proceeding against the building certifier.

-A local government may also apply to QCAT to start a disciplinary proceeding against a building certifier if it believes the building certifier has engaged in professional misconduct.
+A local government may also apply to the commercial and consumer tribunal to start a disciplinary proceeding against a building certifier if it believes the building certifier has engaged in unsatisfactory conduct or professional misconduct.